manuelpepe/PABUI/README.md

 * Read and edit configs
 * Read, edit and create tasks
 * List strategies and parameters
+* List, add and remove contracts
 * Create/Restore private key
-* Add new contracts
-* List current contracts and ABIs

 ## Running the UI